jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-07-data-protection.md

 - **Custodian:** enforces policies and manages storage/security
 - **User:** responsible for compliant use
 - Ownership ensures accountability for compliance and protection
+- Data Ownership: process of identifying the person responsible for the confidentiality, integrity, availability, and privacy of the information assets
+- Enterprise roles:
+	- Data Owner: senior executive role that has the responsibility for maintaining the confidentiality, integrity, and availability of the information asset
+	- Data Controller: entity that holds responsibility for deciding the purposes and methods of data storage, collection, and usage, and for guaranteeing the legality of processes
+	- Data Processor: group or individual hired by the data controller to help with tasks like collecting, storing, or analyzing data
+	- Data Custodian: responsible for handling the management of the system on which the data assets are stored; i.e. system administrator
+	- Data Steward: focused on the quality of the data and the associated metadata
+	- Data Privacy Officer: responsible for the oversight of any kind of privacy-related data, like PII, SPI, or PHI
+- The *data owner* should be a business entity responsible for creating this information, with each owner being assigned to their own department
+- IT people should *not* be the data owners, but rather those who know more about the data based on the content of the company

 ---